12/20 11:25am EST – Happily Ever After, the story of Cecil and Orlando as reported by The NY Daily News.

 “While his actions on Tuesday morning are receiving attention from around the world, Orlando has safely guided Cecil around New York City for the last eight years – a truly remarkable feat,” said Michelle Brier, Guiding Eyes’ Director of Marketing and Communications.
 “We’re so glad that Cecil and Orlando are both okay, and we’re incredibly proud of this team.”

 While contributions are no longer needed to assist Orlando, those who have offered donations are encouraged to consider supporting the ongoing mission of Guiding Eyes and their 1,000 active guide dog teams.
-For more information or to donate online, visit: https://www.guidingeyes.org/donate-now/.
+For more information, visit: https://guidingeyes.mylegacygift.org/donor-advised-funds.

 UPDATE 12/18, 9:30PM EST – We’re grateful to report that Cecil Williams and Guiding Eyes dog Orlando are both doing well this evening.
 Although Cecil initially planned to retire Orlando with his puppy raisers, he’s now considering keeping him as his pet.
 No matter the choice, Orlando will end up in a safe and loving home.